CUCWD/edx-documentation/en_us/shared/video/prepare_video/create_video.rst

 File Naming Conventions
 ***********************

-When you name your video files, we recommend that you follow these guidelines.

-* Make sure that each video file in your organization has a unique name.
-* Include only alphanumeric characters and underscores in video file names.
-* Make sure that the video file name contains no special characters, such as ç, å, or ó.
-* Do not use periods except for the period before the file name extension (for example, .mp4).

-Additionally, to facilitate identifying and tracking video files, we strongly recommend that organizations define and use a naming convention for all video files in all courses.
+To facilitate identifying and tracking video files, we strongly recommend that organizations define and use a naming convention for all video files in all courses.
 At a minimum, your naming convention should include these elements.

 * A course identifier.
 * The year of the initial course run.